 Itachi smiled to himself.
 "The plan may be ruined," he replied smoothly.
 "But I have no intention of searching for another wife.
 Unless you wish to be married to this Fujimoto Masao?"

-That seemed to catch Sakura completely off guard and her eyes rounded into saucers.
+That seemed to catch Sakura completely off guard and she gave him a confused look.
 "What are you saying?"
-She breathed.
+She probed hesitantly.

 "I'm saying that I do not wish for our courtship to end unless it is to announce our engagement and impending marriage."

-Itachi nearly chuckled when Sakura's mouth dropped open, closed and then opened again to mutter, "You can't be serious..."
+Itachi nearly chuckled when Sakura's eyes widened in surprise.
+Her mouth dropped open, closed and then opened again to mutter, "You can't be serious..."